papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Bilateral Upsampling
 --------------------

 Bilateral upsampling uses a high-resolution guide image to interpolate a low-resolution target image.
-Unlike standard linear interpolation, which assumes a smoothness prior, this technique uses the guide image to identify structural edges.
+Unlike standard linear interpolation, which assumes smoothness across the entire image, bilateral filtering identifies and preserves structural edges.

 The filter computes a weighted average of nearby low-resolution pixels.
-The weight for each pixel depends on two factors:
+Each pixel's contribution depends on two factors:

-* **Spatial Distance**: Pixels closer to the target location contribute more.
+* **Spatial Distance**: Pixels closer to the target location contribute more to the result.
 * **Intensity Difference**: Pixels in the guide image with similar intensities to the target guide pixel contribute more.

 This dual-weighting ensures that only pixels on the same side of an edge contribute to the result, effectively preserving structural boundaries.